gitmachtl/scripts/cardano/testnet/README.md

 1. Work in Offline-Mode whenever you can, even when you use Hardware-Keys, your PoolNode-Cold-Keys should be on an Offline-Machine.
 1. Use Hardware-Keys (Ledger/Trezor) for your Owner-Pledge-Funds!
 You can choose between Full-Hardware and Hybrid-Mode if you like (description below).
 Get a 2nd Hardware-Wallet as a backup for the first one, you can restore it with the same Seed-Phrase and they will work both in the same way.
 Store this 2nd one at another location!
 1. Make yourself a few small Operator CLI-Wallets for the daily usage.
 There is absolutly no need to have your Owner-Pledge-Wallet/Key around all the time.
 You need at least three small wallets if you wanna do more than one transactions in a single "Online->Offline->Online" process.
 1. If you don't have a Hardware-Wallet, make sure that you move away your ```owner.payment.skey``` completely onto a secure medium like an encrypted USB-Stick and put it in a safe.
 Store a copy of it in a 2nd secure place at another location.
-An Offline-Machine is pretty secure, but it can be compromised by a physical attack on in.
+An Offline-Machine is pretty secure, but it can be compromised by a physical attack on it.
 So don't leave your ```owner.payment.skey``` even on your Offline-Machine.
 1. Don't tell anybody - not even a good Telegram buddy - where your owner keys are or how your secure structure looks like, we have seen "Social Hacking" in the past.
 Just keep this information to yourself.
 1. If someone is hacking your stake keys thats annoying.
 If someone gets to your PoolNode-Cold-Keys thats even more annoying, but if someone gets to your Owner-Pledge-Fund keys, your funds are lost.
 So, take care of your keys! :smiley: